dimitar-4/ms2-memory-game/README.md

 ## Features

- This memory game project is made to be responsive on different devices.
-The game includes a full instructions on the Home page that explain how to play.
-It is also provides interactions not only with the game it self, but also the player can change the theme on the game page so that the feel and look variates with the user's preferences.
+ * This memory game project is made to be responsive on different devices.
+ * The game includes a full instructions on the Home page that explains how to play.
+ * It is also provides interactions not only with the game it self, but with changing the theme (backgraund image) on the game page so that the feel and look variates with the user's preferences.
-There are also couple of additional buttons like Restart/Play buttons on the Home page and above the game grid that helps navigating and interacting more easily.
+ * There are also couple of additional buttons like Restart/Play buttons on the Home page and above the game grid that helps navigating and interacting more easily.
+ * The Car Brands Memory Game headings on both pages are links to eachother.

 ## Technologies Used